octehren/artic-api/README.md

 - [x] Add owner e-mail to individual artwork
 - [x] Add tests for database service
 AUTH SERVICE
-- [ ] Add signup functionality (should return JWT token)
+- [x] Add signup functionality (should return JWT token)
-- [ ] Add auth service (login & logout method, purchasing only for authenticated users, forbidden to purchase acquired artwork)
+- [x] Add auth service (login method, purchasing only for authenticated users, forbidden to purchase acquired artwork)
 - [x] Add tests for auth service
-- [ ] Add routes (index of artworks with pagination, individual artwork showing owner if existing, login, *auth* logout, *auth* purchase)
+- [x] Add routes (index of artworks with pagination, individual artwork showing owner if existing, login, *auth* purchase) WRAP-UP
-WRAP-UP
+- [ ] Add myArtworks route
 - [ ] Add integration tests for routes
 - [ ] Populate this README with instructions on how to run the app